-The best bean-to-cup coffee machines are the finest way to enjoy at-home hot drinks without the need to visit a barista.
-In a minute, you can craft the perfect, fresh coffee at the touch of a button, with these appliances automating almost every aspect of the brewing process from grinding and compressing the beans to distributing the precise amount of water needed and steaming the milk.
+The best bean-to-cup coffee machines deliver barista-quality coffee right there at home.
+You can craft the perfect fresh coffee with just the touch of a button, letting these incredible appliances handle every aspect of the brewing process from grinding and compressing the beans to steaming the milk and dispensing the precise amount of water at the perfect temperature.

-The ground beans are compressed using what is known as a puck, and the milk is prepared using either a steam wand or as part of the machine's process.
-Many of the bean-to-cup options in this guide have also been included in our ranking of the best coffee makers, and if you're unsure whether this is the best type for you, take a look at our article on how a bean-to-cup coffee machine works.
+Many of the bean-to-cup options in this guide are also listed in our guide to the best coffee makers, so if you're unsure whether a bean-to-cup model is the best type for you, take a look at our article on how a bean-to-cup coffee machine works.

-Admittedly, these machines are some of the most expensive on the market, so if you're on more of a budget, you may consider the best espresso machines.
-However, these require a little more input rather than relying on automation, and if you want a comparison, you can read our guide to espresso machines vs bean-to-cup coffee machines.
+We realise that some of these machines are some of the most expensive on the market, but if you're in the market for something more affordable we've also created an in-depth guide to the best espresso machines.
+However, many of those coffee makers do require a little more input than the automated models here.
+To find out more, check out our guide to espresso machines vs bean-to-cup coffee machines.

 Best bean-to-cup coffee machine 2022